somleng/somleng-switch/docs/DEPLOYMENT.md

 Note that you're adding another section for `aws:elb:listener:9050` and turning the listener `aws:elb:listener:80:` off.
 You're also turning the LoadBalancerHTTPPort 'OFF'

-### Update the security group for the EC2 instances
+#### Check the security group for the EC2 instances

-By default the EC2 instance security group will be configured to only allow HTTP traffic on port `80`.
-This needs to be updated to port `9050` to allow traffic to the EC2 instance(s).
+Ensure that the EC2 security group is configured to allow traffice on port `9050`.
+To check the EC2 security group select it from the AWS EC2 Console next to the instance.

-To update the ELB security group select it from the AWS EC2 Console and edit the inbound rule to allow traffic on TCP port `9050`.
+#### Check the security group for the ELB

-### Update the security group for the ELB
+Ensure that the ELB security group is configured to only allow inbound and outbound traffic on port `9050`.
+To check the ELB security group browse to the Load Balancer from the AWS EC2 Console the click the link to the ELB security group.

-By default the ELB security group will be configured to only allow inbound and outbound HTTP traffic on port `80`.
-This needs to be updated to port `9050` to allow inbound and outbound traffic to the ELB.
+### Configure CloudWatch Logging

-To update the ELB security group browse to the Load Balancer from the AWS EC2 Console the click the link to the ELB security group.
-Edit the inbound rule to allow traffic on TCP port `9050`.
-Edit the outbound rule to allow traffic on TCP port `9050`.
+Follow [this guide](https://github.com/dwilkie/freeswitch-config/blob/master/docs/AWS_LOGGING.md) to configure CloudWatch logging.
+[Dockerrun.aws.json](https://github.com/dwilkie/somleng/blob/master/Dockerrun.aws.json) specifies the log group so this step must done for deployment to be successful.

 ### Adhearsion Configuration